soulspace-org/my-bank-model/README.md

 ## Prerequisites
 To generate diagrams and documentation for this model, you need to have Java 11+ and Graphviz installed.

-For the Overarch templates, you need to check out the [Overarch repository](https://github.com/soulspace-org/overarch) beside this project.

 ## Generation
 The project provides the JAR files for Overarch and PlantUML in the `tools` folder.